Jerry Jones: Personal life

-Jones is married and has three children.
-Stephen serves as the Cowboys' chief operating officer, executive vice president, and director of player personnel.
-Charlotte serves as the Cowboys' executive vice president and chief brand officer.
+Jones married Eugenia Chambers in 1963, whom he met while both were college undergraduates.
+They have three children.
+Stephen is the Cowboys' chief operating officer, executive vice president, and director of player personnel.
+Charlotte is the Cowboys' executive vice president and chief brand officer.
 Jerry Jones Jr. is the Cowboys' chief sales and marketing officer/vice president.
-Jones owns a home in Destin, Florida.
+Jones splits his time between a home in Highland Park, Texas and a home in Destin, Florida.

-Jones revealed in July 2015 at a press conference before Cowboys training camp that he had undergone hip replacement surgery, joking that he wouldn't start the season on the PUP list.
+Jones revealed in July 2015 at a press conference before Cowboys training camp that he had undergone hip replacement surgery, joking that he would not start the season on the PUP list.